Story at a glance:

 Stone is one of the oldest building materials known to man.
 Readily available and constantly being produced by the earth, stone has a naturally low embodied energy, an extremely long life cycle, and releases no volatile organic compounds into the air, making it one of the most sustainable materials there is—especially if sourced locally.

-Thanks to the sheer variety of stone types (e.g. granite, sandstone, marble, basalt, gneiss, quartz) and the wide assortment of stone products—raw stone, cut stone, stone slabs, stone panels, etc.—stone has a nigh-unparalleled range of construction uses.
+Thanks to the sheer variety of stone types (e.g. granite, sandstone, marble, basalt, gneiss, quartz) and the wide assortment of stone products—raw stone, cut stone, stone slabs, stone panels, etc.—stone has a nigh-unparalleled range of construction uses and is extremely versatile.

 Polycor, one of leading producers of high-quality stone in North America, has supplied stone for everything from floors and countertops to wall cladding and columns.